'Kick in the guts': Gladstone snubbed in CQ FIFO hub deal

-ACTING mayor Chris Trevor says Gladstone workers have been "dudded" out of work at Adani's Carmichael mine.
+ACTING Gladstone Region mayor Chris Trevor says Gladstone workers have been "dudded" out of work at Adani's Carmichael mine.

 "Obviously we congratulate Rocky, it's a great news for them, but the announcement has left a very sour taste in our mouth," he said.